time-machine-project/requests-for-comments/files/preface/preface.md

 This document summarizes the efforts of the Time Machine _Request for Comments_ effort.
 It is automatically created from the contents of the TM RFC repository[^tm_rfc_repo] and published following a loose semi-annual schedule with additional releases on important milestones.
-The content are created by the Time Machine RFC Team and Editorial Committee as well as all individual RFC authors.
+All RFCs are written by the Time Machine RFC Team and Editorial Committee as well as all individual RFC authors in a joint effort.

 -- _The Time Machine RFC Editorial Committee_